 Generally, refurbished products are more reliable than open-box ones.
 They are both used products, but the refurbishing process of reputable sellers ensures that the item is in perfect working condition; their technicians carefully inspect and clean it, replace any of its parts if needed—including the battery—and offer a professional warranty.

-Some open box devices have not been thoroughly examined before being sold again and may not include a warranty.
-In addition, you can find professional refurbished programs directly from the manufacturer, such as Apple Certified Refurbished, offering excellent discounts with the highest quality standards and AppleCare protection.
+Some open-box devices have not been thoroughly examined before being sold again and may not include a warranty.
+In addition, you can find professional refurbished programs directly from the manufacturer, such as Apple Certified Refurbished, offering excellent discounts with the highest quality standards and AppleCare coverage.